-After rising up until the fall of 2018, FHA mortgage rates in Washington State have since dipped below 3.5%.
-In fact, the average rate for a 30-year fixed mortgage rate is currently a bit lower than it was at the end of 2018.
-But industry groups predict that conventional and FHA loan rates could inch upward over the coming months.
+After rising up until the fall of 2018, FHA mortgage rates in Washington State have since dipped below 3.0%.
+In fact, the average FHA loan rate for a 30-year fixed mortgage is currently lower than it was at the end of 2018, and there’s no expectation of rates increasing any time soon, especially as we continue to deal with the health crisis.

-According to the weekly market survey conducted by Freddie Mac, the average rate for a 30-year fixed home loan dropped a bit this week (August 15, 2019) to land at 3.60%.
+According to the weekly market survey conducted by Freddie Mac, the average rate for a 30-year fixed home loan remains extremely low as of mid-August, 2020, and currently sits at 2.99%.

 The question is, what will Washington State FHA loan rates do over the coming months?
-Are they expected to rise between now and the end of 2019 and into 2010, and if so by how much?
+And what will happen in 2021?

 Unfortunately, no one can answer these questions with complete accuracy.
 But there are some industry forecasts available that show us what economists and analysts expect.
 So let’s talk about those next.

-FHA loan rates in Washington State are currently hovering just above 4%, for a 30-year fixed mortgage.
-They’ve been pretty steady over the last few weeks.
-But economists and analysts predict that conventional and FHA mortgage rates could rise between now and the end of 2017.
+FHA loan rates in Washington State are currently hovering just below 3.0% for a 30-year fixed mortgage.
+They’ve been low over the last few weeks, and economists and analysts expect that conventional and FHA mortgage rates will continue to remain low until the end of the year.

 Here are two notable forecasts:

 - MBA — The Mortgage Bankers Association (MBA) publishes a “Finance Forecast” every month, which looks out over the next 18 months or so.
-In their latest report, the industry group’s economists predicted that the 30-year mortgage rate average would remain around 3.70% by the first quarter of 2020.
+In their latest report, the industry group’s economists predicted that the 30-year mortgage rate average would remain around 3.1% by the first three quarters of 2021.

-So the general consensus is that Washington State FHA loan rates could rise gradually between now and the end of this year.
+So the general consensus is that Washington State FHA loan rates will remain low between now and the end of this year.
 Of course, these outlooks are the equivalent of a highly educated guess.
 And a lot can change over the coming weeks and months that could drive mortgage rates up or not.
 But at least we know what the experts are thinking!